Nonprofit Partner Guide

 The BoardLead Process: How does it work?

-What is the typical profile of a BoardLead candidate?
+What is the typical Tenure of a BoardLead candidate?

-BoardLead candidates have been identified by their employer as being high-performing and high-priority professionals.
+BoardLead candidates have been identified by their employer as high-performing and high-priority professionals.
 They’re coming with considerable management experience, and are often in management positions with on average 10-25 years of experience.
-They come to the table with a range of expertise, from finance and strategy to HR, IT, marketing, legal, and more.
+They are mostly in their 30s or 40s and come to the table with a range of expertises, from finance and strategy to HR, IT, marketing, legal, and so on.
 While this is often their first board experience, they tend to be passionate and seasoned volunteers that have self-selected for this program.
 BoardLead is a great way for these professionals to find board placement opportunities and receive wrap-around training and support to be impactful board members.

 How do you prioritize finding candidates for our board that meet our diversity needs?